polterguy/polterguy.github.io/documentation/magic.lambda.mail/index.md

        */
 ```

-Just like its SMTP counterpart, parts of, or the entirety of the above **[server]** node is optional.
+Just like its SMTP counterpart, the entirety of the above **[server]** node is optional, and fetched
-Below are the keys used to fetch configuration settings for SMTP connections, if not explicitly given
+from your configuration if ommitted.
+Below are the keys used to fetch configuration settings for your
-as part of invocation.
+POP3 connection, if not explicitly given as part of invocation.

 * magic.pop3.host
 * magic.pop3.port